The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 Bull Island Nature Reserve Dublin

 Bull Island has since collected more titles than the Dublin Gaelic football team: National Bird Sanctuary, National Nature Reserve, Special Protection Area, Special Area of Conservation, and UNESCO Dublin Bay Biosphere Reserve.
-Not bad for what started as a navigation wall to stop ships bumping into things

 To get there, you cross the wooden bridge.
-Made of concrete.
-With a dash of wood.

 The Wooden Bridge Dollymount